Ice Pick Headaches: Causes and Treatment

 The pain associated with this type of headache can be described as a sharp, stabbing pain, thus the name "ice pick."
-It can be a single stabbing pain or feel like multiple stabs.
+It can be a single stabbing pain or feel like multiple stabs2.
 To me, the pain feels similar to an ice-cream headache, but the pain is stronger and the headache doesn't last as long.

-While the pain only last for a few seconds, sometimes these headaches can occur in irregular clusters.
+While the pain only lasts for a few seconds, sometimes these headaches can occur in irregular clusters.
 These headaches are completely spontaneous as it can be days, weeks, months, or even years in between attacks.
 I had these headaches occasionally since I was a teenager.
-They are a rare occurrence for me, I'll have them in clusters over a span of a day and then won't have them again for about a year or two.
+They are a rare occurrence for me, I'll have them in clusters over a span of a day and then I won't have them again for about a year or two.

-Ice Pick Headache Causes
+Ice Pick Headache Causes & Triggers

 The exact cause of ice pick headaches is a mystery to scientists.
-However, there are some people who are more predisposed to this type of headache.
+However, there are some people who are more predisposed to this type of a headache.

 Although only 2% of the population ever experiences these headaches, up to 40% of people who have migraines experience ice pick headaches sometime in their lifetime.
-This type of headache is also linked to cluster headaches.
-That said, these headaches usually occur independently of migraine and cluster attacks.
+This type of a headache is also linked to cluster headaches.
+That said, these headaches usually occur independently of a migraine and cluster attacks.

 While ice pick headaches and migraines have the tendency to be comorbid, not everyone who has ice pick headaches suffers from migraines.
-I suffer from ice pick headaches, but have never had a migraine.
+I suffer from ice pick headaches but have never had a migraine.

-Types of Treatment
+Types of headaches

 These headaches are usually gone before you have the chance to reach for a painkiller.
 By the time the painkiller would kick in, the headache would be ancient history!
 Pain relief can be a huge help during ice pick headache attacks where you get several of these headaches throughout a short period of time.

-It's important to tell your doctor about your headaches, even if you're already being treated for migraines.
+Before taking any medication, talk to your doctor.
+It's important to keep your doctor informed about your headaches, even if you're already being treated for migraines.